byronhabana/craco-zendesk-app-boilerplate/README.md

-# Getting Started with Create React App
+# Getting Started with CRACO Zendesk App Boilerplate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This boilerplate use CRACO as base for the zendesk app using ZCLI to serve locally.

 ## Available Scripts